GeoExplain: Multimodal Reasoning based on Hierarchy of Visual Information in Street View: Introduction

 To this end, we introduce a new task for multimodal reasoning: GeoGuess.
 Given a street view image, the task is to predict the location depicted in the image and provide a comprehensive explanation.
 GeoGuess is a variant of image geo-localization task \cite{imagegeolocalization, img2loc}.
 Existing exploration of image geo-localization only requires predicting coordinates of the location in a black box manner.
 On the contrary, GeoGuess places greater emphasis on reasonable interpretations in natural language as illustrated in Figure \ref{fig:GeoExplain Example}.
 GeoGuess is one of the most complex and challenging tasks designed for multimodal reasoning.
-Participants must analyze a variety of visual elements, including global context like landscape and specific local details like car plate, while also integrating external knowledge.
+Participants must analyze hierarchical visual elements, including global context like landscape and local details like car plate.
 The complexity reflects the multifaceted nature of real-world reasoning, making it a challenging endeavor even for humans.
 Therefore, a system that excels in GeoGuess must identify tiny clues in the image, grasp the overall vibe, associate geographic knowledge, reason between these elements and draw a final inference.

-Furthermore, we introduce a novel dataset, GeoExplain, collected from the image geo-localization game GeoGuessr \cite{GeoGuessr} in which players must deduce locations from Google Street View imagery.
-As Figure \ref{fig:GeoExplain Example} shows, each sample in GeoExplain includes a set of panoramic images, the geo-coordinates of the location, a text description of the location and an explanation of how the exact location can be inferred from the image contents.
+Furthermore, we introduce a novel dataset, GeoExplain, collected from the image geo-localization game GeoGuessr \cite{GeoGuessr}.
+Each sample in GeoExplain includes a set of panoramic images, the geo-coordinates of the location and an explanation of how the exact location can be inferred from the image contents.
 We remove locations that are easy to recognize to make GeoGuess an expert-level task even for humans.
-Building on the strengths of the novel dataset, we also propose a three-stage method, SightSense, specially designed for hierarchical multimodal reasoning to leverage local and global visual context and external knowledge.
+We also propose a three-stage method, SightSense, specially designed for hierarchical multimodal reasoning to leverage local and global visual understanding and external knowledge.
 More specifically, in the first stage, the model identifies fine-grained visual clues via an open-vocabulary object detection.
 The detected objects are then used to retrieve knowledge snippets in the second stage.
-Finally, these elements are fused through an adapter, enabling the model to generate a comprehensive response.
-The effectiveness and efficiency of SightSense has been demonstrated through our experiments on GeoExplain, outperforming state-of-the-art methods.
+Finally, these elements and global context are fused through an adapter, enabling the model to generate a comprehensive response.
+Our experiments demonstrates the effectiveness of SightSense on GeoGuess, outperforming other state-of-the-art baselines.

 We summary this work's contribution as follows:

 \begin{itemize} \item We propose a new task for multimodal reasoning: GeoGuess.
 It involves a more complex reasoning process and more comprehensive understanding of the visual contents which brings new challenges in the development of MLLM and AGI. \item We propose a novel dataset specifically designed for GeoGuess, GeoExplain.
 To our best knowledge, GeoExplain is the first dataset to provide natural language explanation of how a location can be referred from the image contents. \item We propose a new three-stage method SightSense for hierarchical multimodal reasoning to identify visual hints from different levels of granularity, retrieve and leverage external knowledge. \item We also conduct experiments on GeoExplain.
 The result demonstrated that our approach surpasses other baselines models. \end{itemize}